18F/myusa-ux/research/usability/sprint22_research-results.md

 P03: _**Connect with Google raises some privacy concerns.** I try not to connect things with Google, I try to connect with my email._

-**CONTENT suggestion** _Be very explicit about how the information is being stored and how it's NOT being used to construct this massive profile of you is helpful.
+:heavy_exclamation_mark: **CONTENT suggestion** _Be very explicit about how the information is being stored and how it's NOT being used to construct this massive profile of you is helpful.
 Mitigating risk of people thinking the government is looming over them._ (P03)

-**CONTENT suggestion** Tell people in advance what kind of data MyUSA will request from Google (P05)
+:heavy_exclamation_mark: **CONTENT suggestion** Tell people in advance what kind of data MyUSA will request from Google (P05)

 #### Minor problems
 ##### Redundant-looking auth screens
 If you sign in with Google, the permission screen reiterates the same choices as the Google auth screen -- except this time you get a choice.
 It's not precisely redundant but it _looks_ redundant.

-**Simple fix** Don't include a sign-in with Google choice in MyUSA...though that makes extra work for people who like using Google
+:heavy_exclamation_mark: **Simple fix** Don't include a sign-in with Google choice in MyUSA...though that makes extra work for people who like using Google

 ### Transition to email client and back